 Found a Pet?

-If you have found a pet with a BALTIMORE CITY PET LICENSE TAG, click here and enter tag number.
+If you've found a pet with a BALTIMORE CITY PET LICENSE TAG, click here and enter the tag number.
 You can also visit FoundAnimals.org for more lost and found information.
 Many microchips can be found at www.petmicrochiplookup.org.

 Lost a Pet?

-Report your lost pet to BARCS by filling out one of the following forms and attaching a photo:
+Report your lost pet to BARCS by filling out the following form and attaching a photo:

-This form must be returned to the shelter via email to firstname.lastname@example.org or in person to 301 Stockholm St., Baltimore, MD 21230.
-Many animals have similar descriptions.
-Please include a photo of your missing pet when sending his form!
-We encourage you to also post photos of the pet you found around the neighborhood and on social media.
-The best way to identify your pet is to come to the shelter every 3 days to look.
+This form must be returned to BARCS via email at email@example.com or in person at 2490 Giles Rd, Baltimore, MD 21225.
+Many animals have similar descriptions, so please include a photo of your missing pet when sending the form.
+We encourage you to also post photos of the pet you lost around the neighborhood and on social media.
+The best way to identify your pet is to come to the shelter every three days to look.

 Here are some things you can do:

-- Alert local shelters, Humane Societies, SPCA's, and Veterinary Hospitals (Make sure you give as much information as possible about the animal and ways to contact you.)
+- Alert local shelters, Humane Societies, SPCAs and veterinary hospitals.
+Make sure you give as much information as possible about the animal and a few ways to contact you.
 Attach a picture!

-- Post signs about the animal in the area last seen and the surrounding areas (animals will travel far!)
-Attach a picture!
+- Post signs/pictures about the animal in the area last seen and the surrounding areas (animals will travel far!).

 - Post signs/pictures in local restaurants, stores, parks, post offices, etc.

-- Post signs/pictures on volunteer-lead lost and found Facebook groups.
+- Post signs/pictures on volunteer-led lost and found Facebook groups.
 Click here for a list.

-- Put ads in the local newspapers and magazines each week.
+- Put ads in local newspapers and magazines each week.

-- Visit local shelters every 3 days to look at the strays.
-You can identify your animal best.
-(Many facilities have a “hold” period for stray animals.
-After that time period, the animal becomes the property of that facility – BARCS holds for 3 days.)
+- Visit local shelters every three days to look at strays.
+Only you can identify your animal.
+Please keep in mind that many facilities have a “hold” period for stray animals.
+After that time period, the animal becomes the property of that facility.
+For context, BARCS holds for three days.

 - Submit your report to Petfinder and other similar sites.